 I was also given some basic supplements that I talk about in my video.
 These actually surprised me.

-And I was started on an entry dose of a bioidentical progesterone.
+And I was started on an entry dose of a bioidentical progesterone to start achieving hormonal balance.

 When I left, I felt better.
 Really better.
 Because someone understood and validated what I was going through.
 I was not all alone anymore, because Dr. Lee said that all of my symptoms were exactly what brings in everyone else.
 Sometimes a lot more severe than my symptoms are for me (I don’t even want to imagine that).